openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 numbers _from which_ a new version cannot be upgraded (X.Y+1.Z may include X.Y.Z in its "block" list).

-If migration is blocked or fails, MicroShift cluster won't start.
+If start is blocked because of version skew, MicroShift cluster won't start.
-This will render system unhealthy and (if data migration doesn't succeed after greenboot's reboot) cause system to roll back.
+If migration fails, healthcheck script will detect that and deem system unhealthy.
+Both situations will result in rollback of the system.

-Decision flow describing whether to block or attempt data migration can be summarized as:
+Decision flow describing whether to block or allow start of MicroShift migration can be summarized as:
 - If version metadata is missing, assume 4.13
-- Refuse to migrate if
+- Refuse to start if
   - Version of data is present on list of prohibited migrations
   - Version skew between data on disk and binary is bigger than X.Y+1
   - Y version of binary is older than Y version of data
-- Skip migration if X.Y are the same
-- Attempt data migration otherwise
+- Otherwise start the MicroShift cluster

 ### Workflow Description